 Nepal is one of the few countries which celebrates unity in diversity.
-The land where people worships cows, crows and dog also celebrates Christmas without hesitation.
+The land where people worship Cow, Crow and Dog also celebrates Christmas without hesitation.
 A country with around 80.0% Hindu, 10.74% Buddhist, 4.20% Muslim, 3.60% Kirant and 1.45% Christians celebrates all the festivals from different religions with equal enthusiasm.
 Most say Nepal’s makeup of faith is as peculiar as once upon a time it was a Hindu nation whereas as for now, it is a secular country.

 Is Christmas a Public Holiday in Nepal?

-Nepal’s Christian community observes Christmas Festival commemorate Jesus Christ’s conception, just like any Christians from the western world.
+Nepal’s Christian community observes the Christmas Festival commemorating Jesus Christ’s conception, just like any Christians from the Western world.
 Nepal was declared a secular country in 2007 and in April 2016 the Christmas was announced as a national holiday.
 The Ministry of Home Affairs (MoHA) proclaimed the day as a public holiday on December 24.
 But, due to the strong objection from the Christian community Nepal government has to announce the holiday on December 25.

-How the Celebration of Christmas Differs from Past Days in Nepal?
+How does the Celebration of Christmas differ from Past Days in Nepal?

 The concept of celebrating Christmas is changing with time.
-A few years back, people tend to spend their Christmas holiday watching movies and completing their household activities like any normal weekends.
-Likewise, schools and colleges were closed for winter holidays during this time of the year, and many kids would be stuck to their TV sets in terms of Nepal.
+A few years back, people tended to spend their Christmas holiday watching movies and completing their household activities like any normal weekend.
+Likewise, schools and colleges were closed for winter holidays during this time of the year, and many kids were stuck to their TV sets in terms of Nepal.

 What to do During Christmas in Nepal?